 Once endorsed by the European Commission, the new Regulatory Technical Standard (RTS) for MiFID II and MiFIR will enforce the adoption of the new messages by all reporting institutions for the reporting obligation which is expected to start in January 2017 as indicated in the regulation and in the adoption scenario.
 Furthermore, ESMA and the national competent authorities will implement the processing of the new messages before the start of the reporting.

 The EMIR messages will be used by ESMA and certain NCAs in a new system that will provide a single access point to trade repositories data.
-This system is currently under development and is expected to be launched in 2016.
-The messages may be also adopted by other authorities entitled to access the trade repositories, in particular the ESRB, central banks and other specified in the relevant regulation.
+This system was launched in 2016 and has been using draft versions of the messages so far.
+The system will be extended to accommodate additional messages by mid-2019.
+The existing draft messages have been also adopted by some other authorities entitled to access the trade repositories, in particular the ESRB, central banks and other specified in the relevant regulation.

 Timing and development:

-The submitting organisation expect to have the two sets of new candidate ISO 20022 business and message models developed and ready for submission to the RA by Q1 2016.
+The submitting organisation submitted the two sets of messages, for EMIR and MiFIR, in 2016.
+The messages set for MiFIR reporting was registered in 2017 whereas the messages set for EMIR reporting has not been registered yet.

-The development is very urgent and is part of the implementation of the MiFID II / MiFIR regulation which will start collecting data as of 3 January 2017 and in 2016 as regards the EMIR data.
+The submitting organisation expects to resubmit to the RA the EMIR messages set including updates to the existing draft messages as well as new candidate messages by Q4 2018.

 Commitments of the submitting organisations:

 The submitting organisation confirms that it can and will: